 Interval recoveries: take a rest or keep on moving?

-Peak Performance takes a look at some new research on how to potentially maximize interval training results by manipulating the nature of the rest periods in between each effort
+Sports Performance Bulletin takes a look at some new research on how to potentially maximize interval training results by manipulating the nature of the rest periods in between each effort

 In recent years, a growing body of evidence has accumulated showing that performing regular bouts of high-intensity interval training is an extremely effective training tool for athletes seeking to maximize performance.
 Put simply, short sessions of high-intensity intervals are a great way of producing gains in aerobic power, enabling an athlete to sustain a higher intensity/pace/workload for longer before fatigue sets in.
 What’s less clear however is the precise recipe of any interval program for maximizing gains.